mesaysiyoum/github-slideshow/_posts/0000-01-02-mesaysiyoum.md

 layout: "welcome to our second slide!"
 ---
 Your text
-use the left arrow to go back!
+use the right arrow to go forward!